mkner/basic-pid/docs/examples.rst

 Expect to see additive integrations gradually increase the PID output without bound since the imaginary process does not react and a constant, instead of the real output from a process, is fed back in to the controller with each timestep.
-So its output can never stabilize to the reference.
+So its output can never stabilize to the reference, and in this example surpasses it.

 .. code-block:: python